boriswerner/ecovacs-API-docs/README.md

-# ecovacs-deebot-ozmo-950-API-docs
+# ecovacs-API-docs
-Documentation of the API for the Ecovacs Deebot Ozmo 950 model
+Currently only documentation of the API for the Ecovacs Deebot Ozmo 950 model is available (as it's the only one I have).
+Please see Wiki pages for the doc.